Chocolate chia avocado mousse is a decadent, vegan treat, made without dairy or refined sugar.

 So, I've got good news and I've got bad news.

 The bad news is that Recipe Redux falls on a Sunday this month, so I don't have your regularly scheduled Sunday Paper.

 The good news is that this month's Recipe Redux theme is chocolate pairings, so I'm pretty sure all is forgiven :)

 Personally, I think chocolate pairs well with everything.
 Almonds, figs, quinoa, cayenne, and even kale have all cozied up with chocolate on my blog, so I knew I had to think outside of the box with this Redux.

 If there's one food I love more than chocolate, it's avocado, so why not mix the two together!
 It sounds unlikely, but avocado has a creamy texture and mild flavor that can easily go sweet rather than savory.

 A few years ago, I learned how to make chocolate mousse with avocado and cocoa powder.
 I've made a few variations, but for the most part, every recipe calls for a couple avocados blended with cocoa powder and some type of sweetener, usually honey or dates.
-It's incredibly tasty, but also quite caloric.
-Even though I'm not one for calorie counting and goodness knows I love my fat, I still wanted to figure out how to lighten it a bit while keeping the flavor decadent.
+It's incredibly tasty, but I wanted a more mousse-like texture.